 Overall: reliably tracking the USD/JPY requires an in-depth understanding of Japan’s currency influences in particular; the influence is on tracking Japan’s growth and stagnation rather than tracking the economic position of the United States.

 Apart from the fundamental analysis of the USD/JPY based on commodities and economies, other standard trading patterns do apply.

 Breakaway patterns are when the market suddenly undergoes a sudden fluctuation in either direction.
-The market may have sharply gone up or down.
-A breakaway pattern is set for any amount that the trader believes is significant.

 For instance, some traders may believe that a breakaway is at 20 pips or other traders may think a breakaway is at 40 pips.